tiyd-python-2015-01/stat-tracker/README.md

 ## Nightmare Mode

-* Give users a way to invite other users to collaborate/compete on a stat with them.
-Users can only add/edit their own data, but the stat charts will show everyone competing.
+* Give users a way to invite other users to collaborate/compete on a activity with them.
+Users can only add/edit their own data, but the activity charts will show everyone competing.

 ## Additional Resources